-This broad survey course covers the width and breadth of Canadian law (including the philosophical and moral foundations of the law, legal history from ancient times to modern, English common law, constitutional law, human rights, international law, Indigenous legal systems, criminal law, civil law (torts and contracts), and family law).
-Students will participate in an intensive mock trial project, participate in field trips to BC Provincial Court and BC Supreme Court, and progressively apply learned knowledge to case studies drawn from current events.
+This broad survey course covers the expanse of Canadian law (including, but not limited to, the philosophical and moral foundations of the law, legal history from ancient times to modern, the English common law, constitutional law, human rights, international law, Indigenous legal systems, criminal law, civil law [torts and contracts], and family law [marriage and estate]).
+Students will participate in an intensive mock trial project, participate in field trips to BC Provincial Court and BC Supreme Court, if possible, and learn to apply legal analysis when examining case studies.